buildo/gh-issue-mover/README.md

 # issue migrator
 A friendly CLI tool to migrate issues across GitHub and GitHub Enteprise repos.

+## Features

+- migrate issues one by one
+- migrate issues in bulk using labels

 ## Usage

 First, install all required dependencies